kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

   - Can the section config application somehow do the isolated section ordering / showing / hiding / etc. by itself?
 - [ ] Refactor: `Tabs` wants a sheet prop so it can check if a tab navigation is allowed and to trigger some tab selection events when permitted.
 Now that context sans stores has been upended in Svelte 5, consider instead sending exactly what `Tabs` needs for its specific use case as context from the sheet, directly, in the form of a callback or function binding.
 - [ ] Fix: Use the broken identify toggle for containers to vet error handling and getting latest from the source data.
 Or, if it's not feasible, just catch and handle error.
-- [ ] Actually implement the activity card content.
-There's nothing there!
-- [ ] Provide separate option for showing activity cards
-- [ ] Implement Effect card and content.
-- [ ] Provide separate option for showing effect cards.
-- [ ] Eliminate ContentEditable elements and use Locked Readonly / Unlocked Text Input

 ## Testing To Dos

-- [ ] Smoke test every sheet
+- [x] Smoke test every sheet
-- [ ] Test Checkboxes and other inputs that formerly had a `draftValue` and see if they now just work as expected
+- [x] Test Checkboxes and other inputs that formerly had a `draftValue` and see if they now just work as expected
+  - [x] Select : needs it
+  - [x] Checkbox : no need
+  - [x] ContentEditableFormField : needed it
+  - [x] NumberInput : no need
+  - [x] TextInput : no need
-- [ ] Especially test Select elements with empty options, null options, and with default blank string options
+- [x] Especially test Select elements with empty options, null options, and with default blank string options
-- [ ] Especially test item cards
+- [x] Especially test item cards
-- [ ] Action filter override control (had some odd run/derived behavior)
+- [x] Action filter override control (had some odd run/derived behavior)
-- [ ] SpellbookList component, controls (had some elaborate run/derived behavior)
+- [x] SpellbookList component, controls (had some elaborate run/derived behavior)
-- [ ] Test Sheet Editor V2 fairly closely
+- [x] Test Sheet Editor V2 fairly closely
-- [ ] Test: Floating card with PopOut!
+- [x] Test: Floating card with PopOut! : it forces the popout window to accommodate the card width 😬
-- [ ] Test: Detached card with PopOut!
+- [x] Test: Detached card with PopOut! : it always thinks we're too far right and favors left
-- [ ] Test: Detached card reactivity with changes to
+- [x] Test: Detached card reactivity with changes : it doesn't react

 ## Notes and Examples